The Clinical Science Program is especially interested in receiving

 research interests, and your fit with the program and with a particular

 faculty mentor or mentors.
-You are also asked to submit your GRE scores, transcripts, curriculum vitae, and three letters of recommendation.
+You are also asked to submit your transcripts, curriculum vitae, and three letters of recommendation.